-If you'd like to read ALL of the award-winning essays from 1958 to 2006, you can now get them in "A Remarkable Mixture", available for purchase on this site.
+If you'd like to read ALL of the award-winning essays from 1958 to 2011, you can get them in the eBSJ PDF Archive, available for purchase on this site.

 The Morley-Montgomery Award was established in 1958 through the generosity of legendary bookdealer Lew D. Feldman, to be given each year to the author of the best article in The Baker Street Journal.
 The original award consisted of $100 donated by Feldman until his death in 1976, and after that contributed by The Baker Street Irregulars.